-- USE A ONE-SHOT ITEM.
+- Use a One-Shot Item.
 You could help another player by using a One-Shot to strengthen his side.
-Of course, you can "accidentally" strengthen the monster with it, instead. - PLAY A MONSTER ENHANCER.
+Of course, you can "accidentally" strengthen the monster with it, instead . . . - Play a monster enhancer.
 These cards (usually) make a monster stronger . . . and give it more Treasure.
-You can play these either during your own combats or during someone else's combat. - ADD A MONSTER FROM YOUR HAND to join the combat, by using a Wandering Monster card.

-TRAP THEM, if you have a Trap card.
+You can play these either during your own combats or during someone else's combat. - Add a monster from your hand to join the combat, either with a Wandering Monster card or by using the special Death Eater or Dragon rule. - Curse them, if you have a Curse card.